MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deploy-meetings-microsoft-teams-landing-page.md

 ### Cloud video interop

-Cloud video interop enables third-party meeting room devices to join Microsoft Teams meetings.
+Cloud video interop makes it possible for third-party meeting room devices to join Teams meetings.

 Video teleconferencing with content collaboration helps you make the most out of meetings.
 However, meeting room systems and devices are expensive to upgrade.
 Cloud video interop for Microsoft Teams works with third-party systems and delivers a native meeting experience for all participants – in meeting rooms or inside Teams clients.